50Fifty/SC1015-Mini-Project/README.md

 |          |                                          |                    |
 |  |                                          |                    |

-For any queries related to this project , please refer to [Disclaimer](#disclaimer) section before sending us an enquiry

 # Source code of individual components (in order)
 `Please Install all relevant dependencies and libraries required for EACH individual components`